Reviewable/Reviewable/docs/registration.md

 *   `read:org` — Reviewable will get a list of the organizations of which you’re a member—even if your membership is private.
 Reviewable will also retrieve a list of all the repos which you can access as an organization member, and a list of your team memberships.
 *   `user:email` — Notifications specific to Reviewable are sent to your email address, such as failed subscription charges, quota overages, or failures to parse an emailed comment.

-?> Reviewable staff may also contact you directly in exceptional circumstances—such as when something has gone wrong with your account.
+?> Reviewable staff may also contact you directly in exceptional circumstances — such as when something has gone wrong with your account.
 All day-to-day review email from Reviewable is sent indirectly through GitHub, and is controllable with GitHub notification settings.

 !> GitHub lets you connect multiple email accounts and define how to route notifications based on which organization they pertain to.
 Unfortunately, this routing table isn't available through their API, so Reviewable always sends email messages to the primary email address for your account.

 While Reviewable only needs read access to your repositories to function, GitHub permission scopes don't distinguish between read and read/write access.
+Write access is also required to post pull request reviews on your behalf, and let you merge PRs from within Reviewable.

 ?> GitHub Apps do support finer-grained permissions scoping, and it's a long term goal of the team at Reviewable to shift over to this platform (currently, it's an "OAuth app").
 So far, though, this platform doesn’t support all the APIs that Reviewable requires.